-- 1.1 The Trust is committed to, and has a duty to provide a safe and healthy working environment that is free from bullying and/or harassment or any other behaviour that is personally offensive.
-All employees and volunteers for The Priory Federation of Academies Trust should be treated with dignity and respect in accordance with the Trust values. - 1.2 It is important for employees within the Trust to encourage, develop and maintain a culture where all staff treat each other and are treated with dignity and respect. - 1.3 This policy covers harassment and bullying by staff (which may include consultants, contractors and agency workers) and also third parties such as customers, volunteers, suppliers, or visitors to the Trust's premises. - 1.4 Wherever referred to, Academy or Trust throughout this policy includes The Robert De Cheney Boarding House at The Priory Academy LSST, the Keyworth Centre at The Priory City of Lincoln Academy, the Early Years Setting at The Priory Witham Academy and Priory Training. - 1.5 The policy is to give information on how to prevent harassment, discrimination, bullying or victimisation, and how to deal with occurrences if prevention is not possible. - 1.6 This policy does not form part of any employee's contract of employment and it may be amended at any time.
+- 1.1 The Trust is committed to, and has a duty to provide a safe and healthy working environment that is free from bullying and/or harassment or any other behaviour that is objectively personally offensive.
+All employees and volunteers for The Priory Federation of Academies Trust should be treated with dignity and respect in accordance with the Trust values. - 1.2 It is important for employees within the Trust to encourage, develop and maintain a culture where all staff treat each other and are treated with dignity and respect. - 1.3 This policy covers harassment and bullying by staff (which may include consultants, contractors and agency workers) and also third parties such as customers, volunteers, suppliers, or visitors to the Trust's premises. - 1.4 References to the Trust or Academy within this policy specifically include all primary, secondary and special academies within the Trust, as well as the Early Years setting at the Priory Witham Academy, Priory Apprenticeships and Lincolnshire SCITT. - 1.5 This policy does not form part of any member of staff's contract of employment and it may be amended at any time. - 1.6 This policy does not form part of any employee's contract of employment and it may be amended at any time.